Blog Tips & Tricks

 • Regenerate it by renaming it and saving permalinks in WordPress as described above.

-• Ensure your domain’s DNS settings are properly configured to point to the new server.
+• Ensure your domain’s DNS settings are correctly configured to point to the new server.

 • Use Google Search Console to find and fix broken links caused by migration.